 Performing the mod

 Now that you roughly know what needs to be done, prepare for the mod.
 Place the board on a comfortable place.
 Make sure you are not putting pressure on the flyback or other components.

 Remove the following RGB resistors that are connected to the ground.

 Picture below shows where the RGB and blanking wires should be soldered.

-Picture below shows the BE01 header where the Composite Sync, Audio and Ground wires should be connected.
+Composite Sync, Audio and Ground wires should be connected.

 STEP 3: Build your mux board/circuit

 Below mod uses the RGB mux board.
 This is optional, but will make your mod easier and stable.
 You can also create the circuit presented in the schematics above without the board.

 |RGB termination (R1, R2, R3)||180Ω|

 |RGB inline resistors (R4, R5, R6)||820Ω|